mesa-summer-school-2023/mesa-school-bugnet/docs/minilab2.rst

         D_GSF_factor = 1
         D_ST_factor  = 1

 Run MESA again with this other way of AM transport.
+Do you see any changes in the rotation profile?

 .. warning::